thomas-melville/myNotes/General/Career_Development/Security/oauth2.md

   * used by the auth server to return responses containing auth creds to the client via the resource owner user agent

 ## redirection

+When your client redirects to auth server it gives a redirect uri to go to after authentication is successful

+## flow

+client request to auth server, with username and password. auth server responds with code client requests access token from auth server with code. client now has access token to access protected resources.

+## terminology

+Scopes
+* additive bundles of permissions asked by the client when requesting a token
+* Decouples auth policy decisions from enforcement
+*